VitzJ/Conways-Game-of-Life/README.txt

-# Conways-Game-of-Life
+Conways-Game-of-Life

-Conway's Game of Life Using simple lists and dictionaries.
+Description: Conway's Game of Life Using simple lists and dictionaries to record cell propagation data.

 Comments inside of file clearly describe the important parts of the code.
 The code is written in the format of a class because this was what was required